 We would be grateful for donations to subsidise the lower cost of the Association Dinner to recent graduates and current JCR and MCR members, and have included a donation option on the booking form.
 Any surplus donations raised will go towards the Hawthorne Prize for Engineering.
 You can donate to other College funds at this link.

-A list of guests booked to attend the event, with their matriculation year, may be found at the button below:
+A list of guests booked to attend the Saturday night Dinner, with their matriculation year, may be found at the button below: